RiyaNarang24/knowledge_based_agent/README.md

 3. If yes → that conclusion is inferred.
 4. If not → similar matches are shown.

+## License
+© 2026 Ria Narang.
+All rights reserved.
+Unauthorized copying or use is prohibited.

 ---

 ## ▶️ How to Run